okwon2018/TipCalc/README.md

 ## Notes

-I was new to the language, had to study a bit for the simple syntax
+I was new to the language, had to study a bit for the simple syntax.
+Creating stuffs like labels was hard since, I was not used to it.

 ## License